 File Type: |

-The space
+The space 200 commuters

 take up

-depending on their mode of travel
+depending on their mode of travel:

 take up

-depending on their mode of travel
+depending on their mode of travel:

-THIS is the real problem with
+One of the real problem with car commuting -

-We want our cities
+We want our cities vibrant with people,

-not choked with cars
+not choked with cars.

-We want our cities
+We want our cities vibrant with people,

-not choked with cars
+not choked with cars.

-Stoke Bypass hasn't stopped Stoke Traffic growth
+The Stoke Bypass has not stopped Stoke traffic growth!

-Our Feedback to NZTA on the Southern Link Investigation:
+Our Feedback to NZTA on the Southern Link Investigation

-The process has of course a predetermined outcome with the then Minister of Transport Gerry Brownlee quoted as saying "the government has not put up $12 million outside of the land transport fund to get a report to say don't do it" (Nelson Mail Dec 30 2014).
-But we still gave a solid 30 page feedback to the study highlight lighting its flaws and putting forward our solutions to Nelson's transport issues.
+The process has of course a predetermined outcome with the then Minister of Transport Gerry Brownlee quoted as saying "the government has not put up $12 million outside of the land transport fund to get a report to say don't do it" (Nelson Mail, Dec 30 2014).
+However we still submitted a 30-page feedback to the study, highlighting its flaws and proposing our solutions to Nelson's transport issues.
 Here it is at the right: |

 |